 - Hairy vetch fact sheet (USDA Natural Resources Conservation Service)

-- Cow (tufted) vetch fact sheet (Ontario Ministry of Agriculture)
+- Cow (tufted) vetch fact sheet (Government of Ontario)

 - Cow vetch and hairy vetch identification (University of Minnesota Extension)